Ben Opie

 Ben Opie (born 1981) is a classically trained oboist and artistic director from Victoria, Australia.

 Early life and education

 Opie was born in Victoria, Australia.
 He holds degrees from the Australian National University, and the Johannes Gutenberg Hochschule für Musik in Germany.
 With colleagues from the ANU, Opie formed the Windswept Wind Quintet, which performed on national ABC radio, as well as in master classes, competitions and organised regional tours of South Australia.

-He earned a Master of Music degree at the San Francisco Conservatory of Music in 2009.
+Opie earned a Master of Music degree at the San Francisco Conservatory of Music in 2009.
 He studied with performance teachers Susan Harvey, Geoffrey Lancaster and Genevieve Lacey.

 Career

 Opie has performed with a number ensembles, including Ensemble Parallelle, Blue Print New Music Ensemble, Magik*Magik Orchestra and Ensemble Resonanz. as well as performers such as Rosalind Halton, Alice Evans, Corey Jamason, and Brett Weymark.

 Opie has performed in Germany, France, Bahrain, US and Australia as a soloist, ensemble and orchestral musician.

 Opie has performed with a number of Australia's orchestras, including taking on the role of acting associate principal oboe with the Melbourne Symphony Orchestra.